mukyasa/MMTextFieldEffects/README.md

 * ```placeHolderLabel``` Place Holder Text Used in **All**
 * ```textRectForBounds``` Method to move the cursor of textfield

+## How to use them

+Check out the demo project to see the configuration options for each effect.

 **My Other Repositories**

 **MMPaper:**<br />